logicuniverse/manifesto/README.md

 ### A. Legacy as LU (Native Ingestion)

 Any function, library, or API from existing 1D ecosystems (C, Python, JS, etc.) can be encapsulated as a Logic Unit.
 By mapping its native signature to the **Tri-Axial coordinates via a zero-cost shim**, the legacy "black box" is assigned a geometric identity, effectively acting as an **Exogenous Essence (-Z)** fulfilling a designated coordinate.
-Once wrapped, it becomes a first-class citizen of the topology, allowing the logic universe to leverage decades of established industry assets without re-writing a single line of implementation.
+Once wrapped, it becomes a first-class citizen of the topology, allowing the LogicUniverse to leverage decades of established industry assets without re-writing a single line of implementation.

 ### B. LU as Legacy (The Micro-Kernel)